The International Capital Markets Review: Luxembourg

 Recognition of trusts

-The Act of 27 July 2003 on Trust and Fiduciary Contracts, as amended, recognises trusts that are created in accordance with the Convention on the Law Applicable to Trusts and on their recognition made at The Hague on 1 July 1985 and that are legal, valid, binding and enforceable under the law applicable to trusts.
+The Luxembourg Act of 27 July 2003 relating to trust and fiduciary contracts, as amended, recognises trusts that are created in accordance with the Convention on the Law Applicable to Trusts and on their recognition made at The Hague on 1 July 1985 and that are legal, valid, binding and enforceable under the law applicable to trusts.

 Securitisation Act 2004